-With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explore how we got here, what the legal and political ramifications are and what happens next for America with Kevin Johnson and David Kyle.
+With reports of indefinite detentions and children being separated from their families at the United States border, Maria Armoudian explores how we got here, what the legal and political ramifications are, and what happens next for America with Kevin Johnson and David Kyle.

 Kevin Johnson is a Professor of Public Interest Law at the University of California, Davis School of Law.
 He is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.

 David Kyle is a Professor of Sociology at the University of California, Davis.
 He is the co-editor of Global Human Smuggling: Comparative Perspectives.

 What I thought we would do to start is look at the current events around immigration in the United States and put that in a broader context.
 The reports I have read have been around these detention centres and separating children from their families, and photos of children in cages and raids of not just business places but hospitals.
 Can we first talk about what is going on in these processes?
 Is this normal?
 Kevin Johnson?